 Does Lion's Mane Mushroom Help With Nerve Cells Treatment?

-Research has suggested the potential benefits of using Lion's mane for nerve pain.
-The mushroom, also known as Hericium erinaceus, help regenerate nerve cells (or neurons) as well as temper inflammatory and immune responses.
+Research has suggested the potential benefits of Lion's mane on nerve pain.
+The Lion's mane extract, also known as Hericium Erinaceus, helps regenerate nerve cells (or neurons) and temper inflammatory and immune responses.

 Let's get into it!